tsuru/tsuru/docs/contribute/setting-up-your-tsuru-development-environment.rst

 Installing bzr and mercurial
 ============================

-tsuru depends on go libs that uses bazaar and mercurial, so you need to install these two version control systems to get and compile tsuru from source.
+tsuru depends on go libs that use bazaar and mercurial, so you need to install these two version control systems to get and compile tsuru from source.

-To install bazaar, follow the instructions in bazaar's website (http://wiki.bazaar.canonical.com/Download), or use your package installer:'
+To install bazaar, follow the instructions in bazaar's website (http://wiki.bazaar.canonical.com/Download), or use your package installer:

 .. highlight:: bash